streetmix/streetmix/docs/technical/tests/frontend/index.rst

 End-to-end testing
 ---------------------

-We are adopting `Cypress.io <https://www.cypress.io/>`_, a modern framework for end-to-end testing, to make writing and running our integration and end-to-end tests easier.
+We have adopted `Cypress.io <https://www.cypress.io/>`_, a modern framework for end-to-end testing, to make writing and running our integration and end-to-end tests easier.